 What Happens at an Order of Protection Hearing in New York City?

-If you were recently arrested and arraigned in Criminal Court, and the judge issued an order of protection that orders you to stay away from your home, then you may be entitled to an order of protection hearing.
+If a judge issued an order of protection that orders you to stay away from your home, then you may be entitled to an order of protection hearing.
 At that hearing, the judge will determine whether there is a reasonable basis to issue an order of protection that prevents you from staying in your home.

 At your arraignment, your lawyer can request a prompt order of protection hearing so that the judge can potentially modify your order of protection to allow you to continue to live in your home.

 Orders of protection that prevent you from staying in your home are often issued in domestic violence cases because domestic violence allegations often involve spouses or significant others making accusations that the defendant harassed or injured the complainant in their home.